Home Business & Other LaTeX Cookbook - Second Edition

 \subsection{A subsection}

-8. All visible content goes into the frame environment, including lists, which are visually better than normal text in a presentation:
+8. All visible content goes into a frame environment.
+So also do lists, which are visually better than normal text in a presentation:

 \begin{frame}{Very Informative Title}